Don’t miss out on the big cosplay event of the day:

 Competitor Staging (@4:30pm):

-Contestants will be asked to arrive at the XXXX room for staging/check-in prior to the Costume Contest..
+Contestants will be asked to arrive at the Green Room for staging/check-in prior to the Costume Contest..

 Competitors will have 45 seconds to showcase on stage before the crowd.
 It is recommended that some time be spent presenting yourself to the judges for a brief inspection before exiting the stage.
 Competitors will be ask to remain around the stage area while deliberations occur and while awards are announced.
 You must be present to accept your award.